WordPress/openverse/rfcs/search_relevancy_sandbox/20230331-project_proposal_search_relevancy_sandbox.md

 ### Production data volume

-The production-data-volume index will be an index of similar size to production.
+The production-data-volume index will be an index of similar size (i.e. on the same order of magnitude in document count) to production.
 This is how the data refresh is currently set up and does not require any additional work to set up.

 This index will allow us to test how queries and indexing operations perform at a data volume consistent with production.